vuejs/vitepress/docs/guide/getting-started.md

 # Getting Started

-This section will help you build a basic VuePress documentation site from ground up.
+This section will help you build a basic VitePress documentation site from ground up.
 If you already have an existing project and would like to keep documentation inside the project, start from Step 3.

 - **Step.
 1:** Create and change into a new directory.